 Turquoise water calmly laps white sandy beaches; palm trees sway in the soft breeze and the air is filled with the flowery scent of exotic plants: The Maldives are a holiday paradise for those seeking relaxation.

-The ROBINSON Clubs on the Maldives not only offer a divine location but also wellness, sports, good cuisine and exceptional entertainment.
-Experience an unforgettable all-inclusive holiday at the ROBINSON Club of your choice!
+The ROBINSON clubs on the Maldives not only offer a divine location but also wellness, sports, good cuisine and exceptional entertainment.
+Experience an unforgettable all-inclusive holiday at the ROBINSON club of your choice!
 Those looking to relax will find paradise here.
 A variety of traditional spa treatments is available in the Maldives — allow yourself to be pampered during your resort holiday in the Maldives.
 The Maldives also offer countless opportunities for couples to be captivated on their honeymoon.

 The Maldives lie in the Indian Ocean southwest of Sri Lanka.
+The flight time from Europe is about 10-11 hours.

 The Maldives is an island state in the Indian Ocean and a spectacular place for your holidays.
 Here you can learn what else you need to know about the Maldives before you travel: